Michael21ZZZ/DataVisFramework/design.md

 ## Generality vs specificity

 As is described above, the core functionality of our framework’s visualization is to provide a way to restructure data (either in the form of texts or tabular data) in time and space, whose typical use cases include presenting a biography, planing a trip, and tracking a route with a map and timeline.
-When the dataset does not have original time/space data, the Named Entity Recognition (NER) API developed by Stanford’s CoreNLP enables humongous potential generality.
+When the dataset does not have original time/space data, the [Named Entity Recognition (NER)](https://stanfordnlp.github.io/CoreNLP/ner.html) API developed by Stanford’s CoreNLP enables humongous potential generality in that it can extract time and location entity from texts.

+Example:

+**Input**

+"Jason lives in Seattle in 2015."

+**Output**

+detected entity:        Seattle CITY    temporal value: null

+detected entity:        2015    DATE    temporal value: <TIMEX3 tid="t1" type="DATE" value="2015">2015</TIMEX3>

 Although theoretically any text can be input into this framework for visualization, such an unbinded generality may not always be meaningful when the input text has no clear partitions in terms of time or space.
 For example, there is no point visualizing a poem or a scientific research in a time-spatial analysis.
 To decrease the possibility of meaningless input, when inputting raw strings, developers of data plugins should try to validate that the incoming data sources inherently contain data or space entities that can be extracted.
 This practice can improve some degree of specificity.